-Graduates of the LMU Philosophy Program have gone on to pursue successful careers as university professors, attorneys, medical doctors, nurses, psychotherapists, business executives, entrepreneurs, elementary and high school teachers and principals, military officers, librarians, social workers, judges, directors of county and federal government offices, and motion picture producers.
+Graduates of the LMU Philosophy Program have gone on to pursue successful careers as professors, attorneys, medical doctors, nurses, psychotherapists, business executives, entrepreneurs, elementary and high school teachers and principals, military officers, librarians, social workers, judges, directors of county and federal government offices, and motion picture producers (to name just a few of their career paths).
 Many of our graduates go on to study Law, for which the study of Philosophy is an excellent preparation.
-In their own words, here are the assessments of just a few of the many LMU Philosophy majors who have used their philosophical training to pursue personally satisfying and socially valuable careers.
+In their own words, here are the assessments of just a few of the many LMU Philosophy majors and minors who have used their philosophical training to pursue personally satisfying and socially valuable careers.

 “I began my journey in Philosophy not at LMU, but at the University of Colorado Boulder, where I spent my freshman year of college.
 I started college as a political science major, as I intended to go to law school and had this notion that it was the archetypal pre-law major.
 I ended up transferring from Boulder to LMU after one year, but not before I took two philosophy classes and realized I had found my “thing.”
 I was never a great student in high school or even during my first year of college, but I thrived in my Philosophy classes and, for the first time in my life, felt excited to learn and actually enjoyed what I was studying.
 My decision to switch my major to Philosophy was not well-received by some of my friends and family, who made snide remarks about whether I’d ever get a job, and so I dug up statistics about philosophy majors having the best LSAT scores and other information to put them at ease.
 While I’m grateful for the impact studying Philosophy likely had on my LSAT score, those statistics don’t actually mean much to me.
 Studying Philosophy at LMU has shaped the way I see everything, how I interact with others, the reasons I have for believing what I do – cliché as it may sound, I literally would not be the person I am today without Philosophy.
 The LMU Philosophy Department has been especially instrumental to this.
 I believe that I owe all of my academic success to my philosophy professors, who have challenged me to do my best work and have supported me both inside and outside of the classroom.
 It wasn’t just reading Aristotle and Kant that interested me – it was the way my professors taught the material and how they facilitated discussions in the classroom that made the biggest difference.
 Their guidance pushed me to become a better writer, to think more critically, to engage more deeply – skills that have helped me in school, yes, but have also had an enormous impact in my personal life as well.
 In about three months I’ll be starting law school at Georgetown, which has been a source of both excitement and anxiety for me as of late.
 I’m planning to go into health law and intellectual property, in large part due to my interest in biomedical ethics.
 I will miss the intellectual rigor of studying Philosophy and I seriously cannot imagine studying law being as fun as the classes I’ve taken at LMU, but I know that my experiences have put me in the best position possible to pursue my goals, equipped with a curious mind and a nuanced worldview.
 I don’t know many other majors who can say that!”